NavneetKanna/blog/_posts/2023-12-25-Deep-Learning.md

 date: 2023-12-25
 ---

-Before delving into the realms of deep learning, it's essential to understand its fundamental aspects: What is it?
-What problems does it aim to solve?
+Before delving into the realm of deep learning, it's essential to understand its fundamental aspects: What is it, and what problems does it aim to solve?

 ## What is Deep Learning?